AndrewSRea/My_Learning_Port/JavaScript/Intro_JS_Objects/Inheritance_in_JS/README.md

 <hr>

-**Note**: Under theb hood, your classes are being converted into Prototypal Inheritance models -- this is just syntactic sugar.
+**Note**: Under the hood, your classes are being converted into Prototypal Inheritance models -- this is just syntactic sugar.
 But I'm sure you'll agree that it's easier to write.

 <hr>